← Back to Blog

 • 59% of NZ talent believe workplace AI will mainly benefit companies, not them.

-• 43% of non-users cite lack of expertise as a main reason for not adopting AI.
+• 43% of non-users cite lack of expertise as their main reason for not adopting AI.

 What these NZ AI business statistics really mean

-The clearest reading of the business numbers is this:
+The practical reading of the numbers is straightforward:

-• AI is already mainstream in New Zealand business operations.
+• AI is already mainstream in New Zealand workplaces.

-So for most NZ organisations, the next move is not more experimentation for its own sake.
+For most NZ businesses, the next move is not more vague experimentation.
 It is more structure.

-4. Make the employee upside explicit, so AI feels like augmentation rather than extraction.
+4. Make the employee upside visible so AI feels like augmentation rather than extraction.

 Frequently asked questions